yoelmartinfornieles/yoelmartinfornieles/README.md

 <!-- ABOUT ME -->
 ## 🔭 About Me
-- 🌍 Based in the Basque Country, Spain
+- 🌍 Based in the Basque Country
 - 💼 Building modular software architectures
 - 🎯 Currently creating microservices with NestJS, AWS and Serverless
 - 🚀 Always exploring new technologies and sharing knowledge